 Understanding Medicare Plan G pros and cons is the key to making sure you’re choosing the right supplemental plan for your needs.

-It’s easy to make mistakes when you’re picking the perfect plan to take your coverage to the next level.
-That’s why we created this simple guide to help seniors decide whether they should pick Medigap Plan G over options like Plan N, or Plan F.
+Selecting a plan that meaningfully improves your Medicare coverage requires careful evaluation of your options.
+That’s why we created this simple guide to help seniors choose Medigap Plan G. It also compares Plan G with options like Plan N or Plan F.

 What is Medicare Plan G?

-Medicare Plan G is a supplemental health insurance plan meant to bridge some of the gaps left behind by Original Medicare (Plans A and B).
+Medicare Plan G is a supplemental health insurance plan.
+It covers many of the out-of-pocket costs that Original Medicare Parts A and B do not pay.

-• Excess physician charges (under Medicare Part B)
+- Excess physician charges (under Medicare Part B excess charges)

-However, it doesn’t include coverage for prescription drugs, dental care, vision, hearing aids, private duty nursing care, and long-term home care.
+However, it does not cover prescription drugs, dental care, vision care, hearing aids, private duty nursing, or long-term home care.

 Get a Free Medicare Supplement Quote